oliverhaas/django-components/docs/getting_started/adding_slots.md

     Moreover, slots are treated as part of the template - for example the CSS scoping (work in progress) is applied to the slot content too.

+---

+So far we've rendered components using template tag.
+[Next, let’s explore other ways to render components ➡️] (./rendering_components.md)